per2jensen/dt-on-ubuntu/README.md

 There are 2 ways to install Darktable:
   1. Darktable releases can be installed in a VM for trying it out.

+        It is easy to build on your local machine, but trying out in a VM first is nice.

   2. Follow Git Master on your computer using the script for that.